 Driven by: Dan Gurney, Denis Hulme, Gordon Johncock, Tom Bigelow, Bill Puterbaugh and Roger Rager.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 21 recorded races.

 Roger Penske bought a road-racing version of the 1968 Indy Eagle and Mark Donohue raced it at Mosport and Riverside that season with a Chevrolet V8.
 It went to Weinberger Homes for 1969 and was driven at Indy by Ronnie Bucknum.
 It was not seen in 1970, but then went to Arnie Knepper and became his #90 C.H.E.K.
 Racing entry in 1971 and 1972, and finally his #45 entry at the 1973 Indy 500.
 It was then the LaWarre Precision Eagle entered by Robert W. LaWarre Sr (Titusville, FL) for Larry Rice and John Hubbard in 1974 and 1975.
-It was then retired but remained in LaWarre's ownership until his death in April 1997.
-It was bought by Joe Pirrotta (Palm City, FL) in 1999.
+The Eagle was then retired but remained in LaWarre's ownership until his death in April 1997, after which it was bought by Joe Pirrotta (Palm City, FL) in 1999.
 The Eagle was fully restored to Penske livery and appeared at the Amelia Island Concours d'Elegance in 2005.
 It was advertised by Kim Baker's Vintage Race Car Sales (Middlefield, MA) in December 2017.
 On display at Monterey in August 2021.

 Driven by: Mark Donohue, Ronnie Bucknum, Todd Gibson, Larry Dickson, Arnie Knepper, Larry Rice, John Hubbard and Tony Bettenhausen II.
 First race: Mosport Park (R7), 15 Jun 1968.
 Total of 24 recorded races.